 If Annual or Spring Summer issues have toys at all, they tend to show only items from the previous Christmas.
 In the 1963 Spiegel Spring Summer catalogue Time For Tennis is incorrectly described as Tennis Time.

-The 1964 Mostow catalogue shows the #892 Barbie & Ken Gift Set with a painted hair Ken.
+The #892 Barbie & Ken Gift Set was still being sold in 1964, though now came with a painted hair (Japan-made) Ken.

-Most of these Fashion Pak items were available in 1962-3.
+The Fashion Pak items were available in 1962-63.
 The Ensemble Paks were available as follows.*

 RALLY DAY (1962-1964)